Skip to content

 npm run build

-Now you can interact with your agent using the ADK TypeScript CLI with npx:
+You can now interact with your agent using the ADK's CLI tools.

 Run the following command to launch the dev UI: